Germany prepares for Ukrainian refugee influx | DW | 25.02.2022

 Many people are fleeing the war zone in the Russian invasion of Ukraine.
 The German government is gearing up for rapid aid and wants to support the local residents first.

 Ukraine is just two hours away from Germany by plane, only about 1,300 kilometers (810 miles).
-Experts already assume that hundreds of thousands, perhaps millions of people will flee the country, and thousands have begun to do so.
-The United Nations Refugee Agency (UNHCR) estimated Friday that 100,000 people have already left their homes inside Ukraine.
+Experts assume that hundreds of thousands — possibly millions — of people will flee the country.
+Thousands have already begun to do so.
+The United Nations Refugee Agency (UNHCR) estimated Friday that 100,000 people have left their homes inside Ukraine.

 "We will provide massive support to the affected states, especially our neighbor Poland, should there be large-scale flight movements," she added on Thursday.